Signs of Sleep Deprivation

 Obstructive Sleep Apnea as Cause of Excessive Sleepiness

 Obstructive sleep apnea (OSA) is a medical condition and sleeping disorder that causes you to stop breathing for about 20 seconds many times throughout the night.
-Every time you stop breathing your body has to rouse you to wakefulness to force you to start breathing again.
+Every time you stop breathing your body has wake you up to force you to start breathing again.

 Each stop-start breathing cycles is called an apnea event, and in people with OSA they happen 40-240+ times per night - preventing restful sleep and causing sleep deprivation.